 Website Color Palettes that Excite an Audience

 Triggering an emotional response with the audience can lead to many things – one of which is completing the purchase.
-The best example of how this works is the way children’s brands use color schemes to excite their target audience.
+The best example of how this works is the way children’s brands use color choices to excite their target audience.
 Long story short, if you can get the potential customer excited about your product or service, there is a much better chance you will sell it.

-Website Color Schemes that Increase Brand Sentiment
+A Website Color Scheme That Increases Brand Sentiment

 Website Color Schemes that Add Credibility

 If your goal is to create a more professional, business website, you should stay away from too vibrant and bright colors.
 Using a website color scheme that adds credibility is a better option in cases like that.

 Think about using vintage colors as a part of the retro color palette, a soft color palette with gentle tones, or an earth tone color palette as a part of a warm color scheme.

 If you are going with a dark color palette in web design, make sure to add a soft touch with a lighter color to make the website seem less cold and to add some personality.

 Website Color Schemes that Increase Trust

 While there are many great color combinations that are appropriate to use, if your first goal is to be viewed as a trustworthy and stable brand, use the color blue.